Fliplet/fliplet-cli/docs/API/fliplet-content.md

 #### Notes

-* `options.id` or `options.content` must be passed to query for the entries to be updated.
+* `options.id` or `options.where` must be passed to query for the entries to be updated.

 ```js
 .update(data, options)